manuu1311/Blockade_aimbot/README.md

 | Head detection               |   ✔️    |
 | Mouse movement               |   ✔️    |
 | Testing                      |   🔳    |

+---

+## 🧠 Architecture

+The project features two modes: image segmentation or bounding box detection.
+In both cases, the model was trained from scratch.

+### 1. Segmentation — U-Net
+A **U-Net** architecture trained to segment the game screen and detect opponent pixels.
+Since it performs pixel-level classification, it is more accurate, but slower.

+### 2. Bounding Box Detection - YOLO-inspired
+A **simplified, custom YOLO-like architecture** trained to detect bounding boxes around players.
+It is lightweight and optimized for fast, high-frame-rate.

+In both cases, a simple algorithm is used to detect the head's likely position, starting from the model outputs.

 ## Screenshots
 <div>